yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

-# Send your first zero-value transaction (Node.js)
+# Send your first message to the Tangle (Node.js)

-**A zero-value [transaction](../introduction/what-is-a-transaction.md) can be sent using a random seed that doesn't contain IOTA tokens.
-These transactions are useful for applications that want to send and store immutable messages on the Tangle.**
+**IOTA allows you to send data (zero-value) transactions as well as IOTA tokens.
+These zero-value transactions are useful for applications that want to send and store immutable messages on the Tangle.
+To send only a zero-value [transaction](../introduction/what-is-a-transaction.md), you don't need any IOTA tokens.**

-To send a transaction, you must do the following:
+To send any transaction, you must connect to a node, create a bundle, then send that bundle to it.

-1. Connect to a node
-2. Create a bundle and send it to the node

 ## Prerequisites